November 27 in History

 1826 – Chemist John Walker invented the friction match in England.

-1834 – The direct current (DC) electric motor was invented by Thomas Davenport.
+1834 – Thomas Davenport invented the direct current (DC) electric motor.

-1910 – Pennsylvania Station opened, called so because the Pennsylvania Railroad trains began using it November 27, 1910.
+1910 – Pennsylvania Station opened because the Pennsylvania Railroad trains began using it on November 27, 1910.

 1924 – Macy’s department store held its first Thanksgiving Day parade down a two-mile stretch of Broadway in New York City.

-1952 – CBS began broadcasting the Macy’s Thanksgiving Day Parade.
+1952 – CBS began broadcasting Macy’s Thanksgiving Day Parade.

-1973 – The US Senate approved Gerald R. Ford as the US’ 40th vice president, after the resignation of Spiro T. Agnew, who plead guilty to income tax evasion.
+1973 – The US Senate approved Gerald R. Ford as the US’ 40th vice president after the resignation of Spiro T. Agnew, who pleaded guilty to income tax evasion.

 1975 – Guinness Book of Records co-founder and editor Ross McWhirter was shot dead outside his North London home.
 Police believe it was an IRA hit.